 For this particular project, we wanted to find really cool, unique jars for our candles.
 Most of the time, that’s what we love most about the candles we purchase (& of course we hope they smell as good as they look)!

 Step One: Lay some parchment/wax paper down next to your stove to make cleanup easier

 Step Two: Next, you’re going to measure out your wax flakes.
 A good rule of thumb is to double the volume of each candle jar.
 Set aside the flakes after you’ve measured them out.

 Step Six: Add roughly 10-20 drops of oil per candle to the pan and give it a stir.
-(The number of drops you’ll need will greatly depend on how strong you’d like the scent to be and the brand of fragrance oil you use.)
+(The number of drops you’ll need will greatly depend on how strong you’d like the scent to be).
 For our smaller blue jar, we only put 10 drops, but for our larger container, we used 20.
-Also note that if you use essential oils, you will need to add more than if you use fragrance oils.

 Step Seven: Next, pour the melted wax into your jar.
 For our smaller jars, we used an ice cream scoop to get the wax into the jar since the opening was really small and pouring would have been a mess.
 It worked like a charm!